Syakhisk/Javascript/README.md

 // TODO

-# Useful Notes
+# Notes

-// TODO
+Feel free to submit an issue if there are any incorrect information in this repository.

 # References
 https://learnxinyminutes.com/docs/javascript/